kbmoore02/NHL-Data-Analysis/_posts/2025-5-5-blog-hockey8.md

 # repeat for goals against and goal differential
 ```

+In the first round, there were 3 teams which scored more goals than their opponents but still lost the series - the Colorado Avalanche, the St. Louis Blues, and the Minnesota Wild.
+This is because in the games they won, they won by alot, but when they lost, it was by a small margin.

 <p float="left">
   <img src="https://raw.githubusercontent.com/kbmoore02/NHL-Data-Analysis/main/assets/images/playoff_goals.png" style="width:400px; vertical-align: top;" />
   <img src="https://raw.githubusercontent.com/kbmoore02/NHL-Data-Analysis/main/assets/images/playoff_goals_against.png" style="width:400px; vertical-align: top;" />